 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
 See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
 (Check one):

-Large accelerated filer o Non-accelerated filer o (Do not check if a smaller reporting company) Accelerated filer o Smaller reporting company x
+Large accelerated filer o (Do not check if a smaller reporting company)

+Accelerated filer o Smaller reporting company ${\bf x}$

 CALCULATION OF REGISTRATION FEE